Is Your Credit Score High Enough to Lease a Car?

 What Makes a Good Credit Score?

 Credit scores can range from 300-850, and anything above 740 is generally considered to be a “very good” score.
 But what does that mean in practice?
-If you have exceptional credit, with a score of 800+, that means you are the least risky type of person that a bank or financial institution could loan money to.
+If you have exceptional credit, with a score of 800 or higher, that means you are the least risky type of person that a bank or financial institution could loan money to.
 You likely have a long history of using credit responsibly: that means keeping a low revolving balance on credit cards and always making your payments on time.
 But what if you are using credit responsibly but haven’t been using it for that long?

 Or what if you generally keep a low balance and pay on time, but occasionally miss the ball?

-If you’re like most people, your credit score is probably not in the 800s (only 20 percent of all Americans can claim a score that perfect!).
+If you’re like most people, your credit score is probably not in the 800s (only 20 percent of all Americans can claim a score that high).
 But don’t despair: perfection is thankfully not a requirement for leasing a vehicle.

 The Ideal Leasee

-If you are a married person with a family, live in a suburban area, have a great driving record and a credit score over 740, and are looking to lease a safe and reliable vehicle without all of the latest bells and whistles, you should have absolutely no problem securing the best lease terms from a dealer.
+If you are a married person with a family, live in a suburban area, have a great driving record, and a credit score over 740, and are looking to lease a safe and reliable vehicle without all of the latest bells and whistles, you should have absolutely no problem securing the best lease terms from a dealer.
 But you should still try to negotiate—especially because you’re the type of client that they’ll want to keep.